alicas22/smarter-maker/README.md

 ## Getting started
 1. Clone this repository (only this branch)

-2. Install dependencies
+2. Install python dependencies - navigate to /app and run:

       ```bash
       pipenv install -r requirements.txt
       ```

-3. Create a **.env** file based on the example with proper settings for your development environment
+3. Create a **.flaskenv** file based on the example with proper settings for your development environment

 4. Make sure the SQLite3 database connection URL is in the **.env** file